getgauge/docs.gauge.org/installing.rst

           gpgcheck=0
           enabled=1

-      You can use this command to do it in one step:
+      Use this command to do it in one step:

       .. code-block:: console